Contact Us Today 801-374-5336

 Salt Lake City Immigration Attorney

-On the other hand, consular processing is an alternate process for individuals outside the United States or for individuals inside the U.S. who are unable to adjust status.
-Consular processing allows individuals to obtain a visa abroad and enter into the United States as a permanent resident.
+This process is used by individuals outside the United States, or those who are ineligible to adjust status, to obtain an immigrant visa through a U.S. consulate abroad before entering the United States as a permanent resident.

-Seek Legal Assistance from a Salt Lake City Immigration Lawyer
+Legal Guidance from a Salt Lake City Immigration Attorney

 Sworn To Advocate For Our Clients